HandsOnDataViz/book/docs/HandsOnDataViz.md

 (such as 2,928 cases per 100,000 in the United States versus 4,260 per 100,000 in Belgium) to adjust for prior differences in population.

-In the same way, choropleth maps work best when they display relative values (such as percentages or per capita rates) rather than raw counts.
-If you ignore normalization when creating a choropleth map and display raw numbers, you’ll essentially recreate a population map, which doesn’t tell us anything new.
+If you forget to normalize data for a choropleth map, and display raw counts rather than relative values (such as percentages or rates per capita), you’ll often end up recreating a meaningless map of population centers, rather than the phenomenon you’re trying to measure. you often end up showing population centers, instead of the phenomenon that you’re trying to measure.
 For example, compare two maps shown in Figure
 <a href="#fig:normalize-map-data">8.14</a>.
 They both are about Covid-19
 cases in the continental US as of June 26, 2020.
 Figure
 <a href="#fig:normalize-map-data">8.14</a>a shows total number of